DOO Straddle Strategy

 What is a straddle on DOO?

 A straddle on DOO is the straddle strategy applied to DOO (stock).
 The strategy is structurally neutral / high-volatility (long premium): A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.
-With DOO stock trading near $61.20, the strikes shown on this page are snapped to the nearest listed DOO chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With DOO stock at $64.18 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed DOO chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are DOO straddle max profit and max loss calculated?